All Episodes

 Chris Matthews gave it away himself.

-PMS and the I'm told the executives at DNC TV, uh PMS NBC, were just beside themselves that Clintons were so mad because they might lose access.
+PMS, and the, I'm told the executives at DNC-TV, PMS NBC, were just beside themselves if Clintons were so mad because they might lose access.

-Uh we have all these uh audio sound bites coming up by the way of the debate.
+We have all these audio sound bites coming up by the way of the debate.

 I should get started on those pretty soon because we have a lot of them.